Readers Share Their Top House-Neatening Tricks

 I use the Motivated Moms app for my iPhone (motivatedmoms.com).
 It isn’t overwhelming, and it reminds me of daily chores, as well as special ones.

 One word: FlyLady!
 I follow her plan to keep extra stuff (or clutter, as she calls it) out of my home.
-When my children were young, La Leche League had a saying: “Do I want that knickknack (or whatever) on that table, where I have to dust it, or do I want a nice empty spot, so I can spend that time with my baby instead of cleaning?”
+When my children were young, La Leche League had a saying: “Do I want that knickknack (or whatever) on that table, where I have to dust it, or do I want a nice empty spot, so I can spend that time with my child instead of cleaning?”

 —Sarah, South Carolina